Trails in and around Yachats

 By Jan Brown, Trails Committee Communications Leader

 The Yachats Trails Crew meets on the first Saturday of each month and the YIPS!
 Crew on the third Saturday, both from 10:00 a.m. – 1:00 p.m.
-There are always a wide variety of tasks for all levels of interest and ability so come out and join one or both of these über-friendly crews!
+There are always a wide variety of tasks for all levels of interest so come out and enjoy some spring frivolity and wildflower wonderfulness with these merry bands.

 For more information, and to sign up for the mail list, contact any one of us via phone or email: